 "If you don't have the people, you don't have the human capital, and then nothing's going to be very successful," Douglas said, according to vtdigger.org.

 And the primary reason behind the slow motion demographic decline is a connection to affordability.
-For younger Vermonters devoid of a buffer of savings or investment income to tide them over, it's a real right here, right now question about whether Vermont, despite whatever else it may have to offer in the
+For younger Vermonters devoid of a buffer of savings or investment income to tide them over, it's a real right here, right now question about whether Vermont, despite whatever else it may have to offer in the "quality of life" vein, is a place where they can afford to live.

 Just to be clear that this is a bipartisan issue, we recall a comment made by then candidate-for governor Peter Shumlin, when he paid us a visit during the Democratic primary race in 2010.
 He noted how employment in Vermont was holding its own, but that most people were underpaid compared to what they needed.
 Getting wages and salaries up to par was the central economic challenge confronting the state, he said at the time.